Parrot-Developers/olympe/src/olympe/doc/installation.rst

    $ rm -rf my-virtual-env/

 Note: On Debian-based distros, you have little to no use for the apt provided `pip` (the `python3-pip` package).
-I personaly use it just to install `virtualenv
+I personally use it just to install `virtualenv
 <https://virtualenv.pypa.io/en/latest/>`_ (a better/faster version of `venv
 <https://docs.python.org/3/tutorial/venv.html>`_).